 While some Ivy League colleges have a medical, law or business school, and other Ivies have all three, if you’ve ever wondered why Princeton does not have any, it’s because the focus is on the undergraduate education.
 And while Princeton does have an engineering school, the university’s commitment is to the liberal arts education.
-Perhaps this is why Princeton students so love their school and why Princeton University Admissions is getting that admission rate to drop year after year.
+Perhaps this is why Princeton students so love their school and why Princeton University admissions is getting that admission rate to drop year after year.

-With 5,100 undergraduates, Princeton students have the advantage of studying on a gorgeous campus in an upscale, affluent, cosmopolitan town that’s a world-class research institution with renowned professors who care about teaching undergraduates.
+With approximately 5,300 undergraduates, Princeton students have the advantage of studying on a gorgeous campus in an upscale, affluent, cosmopolitan town that’s a world-class research institution with renowned professors who care about teaching undergraduates.
 Founded as an all male college in 1746, Princeton University is the fourth oldest college in the United States.
 An hour train ride in either direction allows students to take day trips to Philadelphia or New York City.

 Princeton students are candidates for either a Bachelor of Arts degree (A.B.) or a Bachelor of Science in Engineering (B.S.E.).
 In addition, the interdisciplinary certificate programs offer undergraduates a plethora of opportunities to pursue other areas of interest.
 With a cap of 15 students, the freshman seminars are a memorable part of a Princeton education.
 With 75 freshman seminars to choose from, topics are as interesting as “Epigenetics, or “How the Tabby Got Her Stripes” (given by none other than Princeton’s president Shirley Tilghman, a world-renowned authority on genetics), “Life on Mars — Or Maybe Not,” or “Cultural Revolutions of the Sixties.”
 And of course another highlight of a Princeton education is the preceptorial system.
 In most lecture courses, there’s a preceptorial in which students meet in small groups after a lecture to share their views.